-You’ve heard the stat: 80% of businesses fail in the first 5 years.
+You’ve heard the stat: 80% of businesses fail in the first five years.
 We often think this is because it’s “tough to start a business.”
 While this is true, this is NOT the explanation.
 The reason people fail is that they fail to plan, and therefore, they plan to fail.

 You don’t want to do that, do you?
 You want to be successful.
 This article is part of a series to help prospective delivery business owners to build successful delivery businesses.
 This article will focus on the customer niche aspect.
-This single task is seemingly small yet drastically important.
+This single task is seemingly small yet drastically significant.
 Read on to learn more!

 Table of Contents